Yerla River

-The Yerala is nonperennial river.
+The Yerala is a nonperennial river.
 This river is a major source of irrigation in the eastern part of Satara district and Sangli district in Maharashtra and helpful for seasonal agriculture production.
 The drainage network influences the economic and social development of people.

 Places and Temples

 The first holy place on the river is Mhaskoba Temple, where the river originates.
-This temple is located near to village Mol in north of Khatav taluka.
-After flowing in the south-east direction, the major attraction on this river is the Nagnath Temple of Lord Shiva at Nagnathwadi near Lalgun.
-Later the river enters in Ner dam which is an attractive place for seasonal migratory birds.
-In Pusegaon there is a famous temple of Shri Sevagiri Maharaj on the bank of Yerala river.
+This temple is located near the village of Mol in the northern part of Khatav taluka.
+Flowing southeast, the river’s major attraction is the Nagnath Temple of Lord Shiva at Nagnathwadi near Lalgun.
+The river then enters the Ner Dam, which attracts seasonal migratory birds.
+In Pusegaon there is a famous temple of Shri Sevagiri Maharaj on the bank of the Yerala River.
 At Yeralwadi near Banpuri village the beautiful Yeralwadi dam is constructed on this river at the south of Vaduj.
 The region of Yeralwadi Dam is a birding hotspot in Satara district.
 Greater flamingoes, winter migratory ducks, waders have a great diversity in this region.
 Brahmanal in Sangli district has a beautiful confluence of river Yerala and river Krishna.